 But, whenever you’re picking out a substrate, you’ll want something that doesn’t cause any harm when ingested, is aesthetically pleasing (because this matters a lot to leopard gecko owners), and something that won’t cause any scrapes, skin irritation, or bad reaction when exposed to your gecko.

-You could always go with something like tile, slate rock, or paper towels, but what I’ve seen work the best with not only my gecko but many others as well is this stuff here on Amazon called Eco Earth.
+You could always go with something like tile, slate rock, or paper towels, but what I’ve seen work the best with not only my gecko but many others as well is Eco Earth Loose Coconut Fiber substrate.

 Keep in mind, though, that all of the other substrates that I mentioned work just as great, it’s just that this one seems to be a favorite amongst the reptile community.
 Whatever you do, though, just make sure you don’t get sand.
 This is a highly suggested substrate, but when it comes to this stuff, you’re taking a risk of your leopard gecko swallowing it, and you definitely don’t want that to happen.